-The Chair opens the meeting at 3 p.m.
-(CET) and welcomes the persons virtually present to the meeting.
-He then invites the Secretary to run through a few technical considerations.
+The Chair opened the meeting at 3 p.m.
+(CET) and welcomed the persons virtually present to the meeting.
+He then invited the Secretary to run through a few technical considerations.

-The Secretary explains that the webcast is streamed in 'listen only' mode.
-In light of COVID-19 restrictions preventing the AGM from happening in one physical location, shareholders have been invited to cast their votes by a written proxy with voting instructions and by sending the proxy by e-mail to the Secretary.
+The Secretary explained that the webcast is streamed in 'listen only' mode.
+In light of COVID-19 restrictions preventing the AGM from happening in one physical location, shareholders were invited to cast their votes by a written proxy with voting instructions and by sending the proxy by e-mail to the Secretary.

-Thereafter, she informs the meeting that members of the Board are present, with Richard Burrows, Andy Bond, Nick Wharton, and Brendan Connolly presenting at the AGM.
-The meeting is conducted in English, in accordance with the articles of association of the Company and is recorded for the purpose of preparing minutes of the meeting.
-Shareholders had the opportunity to submit questions prior to the meeting via e-mail.
-The Secretary notes that no questions have been received prior to the meeting.
+Thereafter, the Secretary informed the meeting that members of the Board are present, with Richard Burrows, Andy Bond, Nick Wharton, and Brendan Connolly presenting at the meeting.
+The meeting was conducted in English, in accordance with the articles of association of the Company and was recorded for the purpose of preparing minutes of the meeting.
+She noted that shareholders had the opportunity to submit questions prior to the meeting via e-mail and that no questions were received prior to the meeting.

-The Secretary explains that with respect to the course of business during the meeting she acts as secretary of the meeting.
-Civil-law notary Ms. Joyce Leemrijse, partner with Allen & Overy, is also remotely present to oversee the meeting.
-Furthermore, in accordance with the provisions of the Dutch Corporate Governance Code, Ms. Nathalie Habers from Mazars Accountants N.V., the external auditor of the Company, is remotely present to comment on the audit opinion provided on the financial statements.
+The Secretary explained that with respect to the course of business during the meeting she will act as secretary of the meeting.
+Civil-law notary Ms. Joyce Leemrijse, partner with Allen & Overy, was also remotely present to oversee the meeting.
+Furthermore, in accordance with the provisions of the Dutch Corporate Governance Code, Ms. Nathalie Habers from Mazars Accountants N.V., the external auditor of the Company, was remotely present to comment on the audit opinion provided on the financial statements.

-The Secretary continues that the notice for the meeting was made publicly available on the Company's website on 15 December 2021, in accordance with the relevant provisions of the Company's articles of association and all legal requirements.
+The Secretary advised that the notice for the meeting was made publicly available on the Company's website on 15 December 2021, in accordance with the relevant provisions of the Company's articles of association and all legal requirements.
 The convocation notice, the agenda with explanatory notes and ancillary documents, as well as a written proxy form were available from 15 December 2021 on the Company's website and were published via ESPI.
 The record date for the meeting was 30 December 2021, in line with the statutory term of 28 days prior to the meeting.

-The Secretary notifies the meeting that the holders of 481,516,286 shares are present or represented in the meeting, amounting to 83.74% of the issued capital of the Company on the record date and on the date of the meeting.
+The Secretary notified the meeting that the holders of 481,516,286 shares are present or represented in the meeting, amounting to 83.74% of the issued capital of the Company on the record date and on the date of the meeting.
 This represents an equal number of votes.

-The Secretary concludes that the requirements relevant to the convening and holding of the meeting have been met and the meeting can validly resolve on the matters put forward on the agenda.
+The Secretary concluded that the requirements relevant to the convening and holding of the meeting were met and the meeting can validly resolve on the matters put forward on the agenda.

-The Chair moves on to agenda item 2.a. and invites Andy Bond to discuss the Annual Report and Annual Financial statements for the financial year 2021 and the current state of affairs of the Company.
+The Chair moved on to agenda item 2.a. and invited Andy Bond to discuss the Annual Report and Annual Financial statements for the financial year 2021 and the current state of affairs of the Company.

-Andy Bond, CEO of the Company, states that Pepco delivered another strong trading performance across its financial year 2021 and that Pepco made good progress against its strategic plans during the year.
-The macro environment the Company operates in continued and continues to be defined by the disruption from COVID-19, including for example trading restrictions and the emergence of disrupted global supply chains.
+Andy Bond, CEO of the Company, stated that the Pepco Group delivered another strong trading performance across its financial year 2021 and that the Group made good progress against its strategic plans during the year.
+The macro environment that the Company operates in continued to be defined by the disruption from COVID-19, including for example trading restrictions and the emergence of disrupted global supply chains.
 However, against this backdrop the Company's employees rose to the challenge impressively to continue delivering the Company's successful and profitable growth strategy.